-Palestine has long been known as the land of the olive tree, a plant embedded in the soil that requires a less than moderate amount of water yet still provides for millions of people.
+Palestine has long been known as the land of the olive tree, site a plant embedded in the soil that requires a less than moderate amount of water yet still provides for millions of people.
 It is a national livlihood for Palestinians.

-Recently dozens of illegal Israeli settelers snuck into the Palestinian village of Salem, near Nablus, in the night, and armed with chainsaws they cut down over 200 olive trees; the main source of income for 5000 residents.
+Recently dozens of illegal Israeli settelers snuck into the Palestinian village of Salem, prostate near Nablus, click in the night, and armed with chainsaws they cut down over 200 olive trees; the main source of income for 5000 residents.
 The settelers say the land is their biblical birthright.

 Since 1948 Israel has uprooted thousands of olive trees in Palestine, destroying farms and livlihoods in order to expand its territory.
 There is little Palestinians can do other than cling to the trunk of the trees as their roots are torn from the soil, ruined.
 It is a stolen livlihood.